jsntv200/redant-home/_posts/2019-05-22-finding-the-right-development-option-offshore-vs-agency-vs-freelance-vs-team.md

 - Online systems can range from simple to complex
 type: news
 permalink: software-development/hiring-a-web-development-team/
-excerpt-short: Finding the right developer is a challenge.
+excerpt_short: Finding the right developer is a challenge.
 4 options to consider
-excerpt-long: Finding the right developer is a challenge.
+excerpt_long: Finding the right developer is a challenge.
 4 options to consider
 time: ''
 author: Ben
 categories: